A Quick Guide to Credit Card Payment Processing

 There are two general types of transactions – card present and card not present.

 Card-not-present transactions do not involve a physical card reading device.
-Card details (e.g., card number, expiration date) may be keyed in, for example.
-These transactions typically take place via eCommerce, mobile commerce (mCommerce), or voice commerce.
+For example, card details (e.g., card number, expiration date) may be keyed in.
+These transactions typically occur via phone (voice), website (eCommerce), or mobile (mCommerce).
 There are also instances when a card number may be keyed in on a physical point of sale device.
 (Click to expand illustration below)

-The diagram below is a rough example of where revenue from card payment processing goes.
+The diagram below is a simplified example of how revenue from a transaction is split across participants.
 Many of these companies play multiple roles.
-You’ll see that the issuer takes in the most revenue.
-This is because they assume responsibility for cardholder credit losses and pay for things like growing and managing cardholder accounts.
+You’ll see that the issuer has the largest revenue allocation.
+This is because they assume responsibility for cardholder credit losses and managing, maintaining, and growing cardholder accounts.
 (Click to expand illustration below)

 This is for example purposes.
 The amounts paid to each part of the ecosystem can vary depending on variables like merchant size, industry, location, pricing model, and onboarding date.

 The largest driver of a card transaction fee is called interchange.
 This is the base fee that an acquirer/acquiring bank pays to the issuing bank.
-Card networks like Visa set interchange rates to balance the market and appropriately compensate each player for their role.
+Card networks like Visa set interchange rates that serve as compensation to the issuer for enabling the transaction and assuming financial risk.
+On average, interchange drives 70% of the total fees merchants pay to accept card transactions.

-Interchange fees vary based on the card type used in a transaction (like its associated rewards), the merchant’s industry, and other factors that often relate to a transaction’s risk level.
+Interchange fees vary based on the card type used in a transaction (like its associated rewards), the transaction environment (CP vs. CNP), the merchant’s industry (MCC), and other factors that often relate to a transaction’s risk level.
+They are designed to balance the economics of the payment system by compensating issuers for risk, funding rewards programs, and covering processing costs.

-There you have it, the backbone of the payments industry.
-Different payment methods and emerging technologies follow different flows and economics but often involve many of the same companies.
+This overview highlights the foundational structure of the payments industry and transaction flow.
+While various payment methods and emerging technologies follow distinct processes and economic models, they frequently involve many of the same key players.